 Get a Hoopty: Instead, what most people do is they bring one, good, reliable car that meets all their needs.
 Then, when they arrive they go to the “Lemon Lot” on their base and look for an old clunker car that simply gets you from point A to B. It isn’t uncommon to see people driving cars that are decades old (Let’s just say our Opel hoopty was as old as we are!!) and it is often a great deal.
 You spend a few hundred dollars on an old, cheap car and you are good to get to and from work without having spent all that money on shipping and maintaining your second vehicle.

 Tip: You have to get your car annually inspected, but if you are purchasing a car on Base, ask to get it reinspected before making any final payments.
 It is an easy way to avoid getting an old clunker that you have to turn around and put money into right away.

-US Licence: If you intend on driving in Germany, you will need a valid, current US driver’s licence.
+US Licence: If you intend on driving in Germany, you will need a valid, current US driver’s license.
 I know, just one more thing to add to your “To Do” list before moving!

 Note: This test is actually quite lengthy and is not something you will likely pass if you don’t study.
 You need to learn all the new signs and all the rules for driving in Germany and no, they are NOT the same as in the US.

 International Permit: If you intend of driving outside of Germany, you’ll also be required to have an International Permit (available only with a current USAREUR license if obtaining within Germany).
 You can get this at the Rathaus (city municipality) for the cost of only 15 Euro.
 Again, if caught without this if driving outside of Germany, be ready to pay a lot of money in fines.